Lcasaresalva/PerfSTEP/01_locust_scripts/README.md

 # Locust Basics
 Scripting usage and concepts of *locust*.

-## Example 1
+## Scenario 1

-GET/POST Http requests interface invoked from locustfile and executed in locust CLI.
+HTTP GET/POST requests sent to a target API from the locust file.
+Test executed in the Locust CLI.
 1. Folder `00_request_example`
 2. Scenario parameters:
    ```text